 In addition, Farrar was doing double-duty, serving as CW6 News Weekend Morning Anchor and also anchored sports and was a reporter until the TV station lost its affiliation in May of 2017.

-He has been individually recognized five times by the National Association of Black Journalist and received four awards for stories right here in San Diego on the Black diaspora.
+He has been individually recognized six times by the National Association of Black Journalist and received five awards for stories right here in San Diego on the Black diaspora.
 He's a multiple Associated Press club award-winning Broadcast Journalist.
 His awards case also includes six Golden Mike's from the distinguished Radio Television News Association of Southern California,

 During his career, Farrar has interviewed iconic sports figures from Mays to 'Magic.'
 He has reported live from the World Series, the MLB All-Star game, four Super Bowls, the World Cup and the NBA Finals.
 His career also includes up to the minute real time reporting from major political conventions.
 Farrar has had one-on-one exclusive interviews with prisoners, players, presidents and other politicians.
-He has co-hosted parades and military air shows.
+He has co-hosted parades and military air shows and moderated debates.
 In all, he has reported live from five countries and two continents.

 Phil, a Freeport, Illinois native began his career just twenty miles away in Rockford.
 He was a News and Sports Anchor/Reporter at the then ABC affiliate WREX-TV.
 In 1989 he joined the NBC Owned and Operated station, WMAQ in Chicago.
 He further honed his skills by writing, producing, field producing and producing the 'Sunday Sports Show.'
 Phil worked briefly at the CBS O&O as a writer and field producer before returning to WMAQ to anchor late evening and overnight newscasts.

-Phil's dedication to his profession has earned him nearly 80 accolades.
+Phil's dedication to his profession has earned him nearly 100 accolades.
 He has been recognized by the San Diego Press Club for both radio and television.
-In October of 2017, Farrar was awarded 1st place by the Press Club for his live TV anchored coverage of the Major League Baseball All-Star Game held here in San Diego, from the previous summer.
+In October of 2017, Farrar was awarded 1st place by the Press Club for his live TV anchored coverage of the Major League Baseball All-Star Game held here in San Diego.
 He also received top radio honors from the Club for a story he did on 'Rachel's Challenge to San Diego.'
 The story centered around Rachel Scott who was the first student shot and killed during the Columbine massacre.
 A foundation in her name started a pilot program here in San Diego to prevent bullying and encourage students to exercise random acts of kindness.

-He has earned four individual Golden Mikes from the Radio and Television News Association of Southern California (RTNA) for sports coverage and in-depth news reporting.
-In January of 2019, Farrar shares a sixth Golden Mike with his producer as they were honored for a three-part series on stories from the turbulent year of 1968.
+He has earned five individual Golden Mikes from the Radio and Television News Association of Southern California (RTNA) for sports coverage and in-depth news reporting.
+In January of 2019, Farrar shares a sixth Golden Mike with his producer as they were honored for a three-part series on stories from that turbulent year of 1968.
 On July 17th, 2019, Farrar was again honored by the Society of Professional Journalist taking home the Top Award Category for Excellence in Journalism for the same series.
+In 2022, SPJ awarded Phil for anchoring the ‘Best Radio Newscast’ and for writing and voicing a KOGO Radio team report on September 11th — the 20th commemoration of the deadliest terrorist attacks ever in the United States.

-In 2018, he took home the award for the ‘Rachel's Challenge’ story.
-Most notably, Phil was praised and recognized locally, regionally and nationally for a special report he did on Willie O'Ree, the first African-American to play in the National Hockey League.
-His five-part series on "Black in San Diego" earned him honors from the San Diego Society of Professional Journalists, San Diego Press Club, NABJ and the RTNA.
+In 2008, his five-part series on "Black in San Diego" earned him honors from the San Diego Society of Professional Journalists, San Diego Press Club, NABJ and the RTNA.
 Farrar captured the Press Club's 1st place award in 2004 as he anchored live news coverage from South America aboard the USS Ronald Reagan as the world's largest nuclear powered warship churned through the Pacific waters during its maiden voyage.
 He was the first and only broadcast journalist embedded with the Reagan for two weeks as it made its home porting to United States Naval Base Coronado.